Documentation Index

 onRequest(ctx)

-Runs before the request is sent upstream.| Property | Type | Access | Description |
+| Property | Type | Access | Description |

 ctx.method | string | read/write | HTTP method |